 - Depending on how many twenty-foot and how many forty-foot long the containers (or both combined) are present on board, the ship capacity will change.

-- To standardize and express a container ship’s capacity uniformly, the number of containers a ship can load is translated into a number of containers of the smallest size, which in this case is twenty feet long.
+- To standardize a container ship’s capacity units, the number of containers a ship can load is translated into a number of containers of the smallest size, which in this case is twenty feet long.

-When putting it into perspective, a forty-foot container is referred to as 2 TEUs.
+When putting it into perspective, a forty-foot container is referred to as 2 TEU.

 How can I calculate TEUs?

-You can calculate how many TEUs a container is, you can just divide the length of your container (in feet) by 20.
-This will get you the TEU unit, which will then allow you to calculate the cost of shipping for your containers.
+To calculate how many TEU a container is, you can just divide the length of your container (in feet) by 20.
+This will get you the TEU units, which will then allow you to calculate the cost of shipping for your containers.

 How can I calculate a TEU price?

-When quoting, shipping companies give calculations according to per TEU.
-What you need to do is find out how much the shipping company charges per TEU, then after finding out this number, multiply it by however many TEUS you have.
+When quoting, shipping companies give calculations as per TEU.
+What you need to do is find out how much the shipping company charges per TEU, then after finding out this number, multiply it by however many TEU your shipment consists of.

-To simplify, a 40-foot TEU is going to have double the price of a 20-foot TEU.
+To simplify, a 40-foot container (2TEU) is going to have double the price of a 20-foot container (1 TEU).